Click on any tab to expand panel and view Attorney profile.

 Deborah B. Caplan

 Ms. Caplan received her Bachelor of Arts degree from Loyola Marymount University and her law degree from Georgetown University Law Center in Washington, D.C. in 1979.
-Ms. Caplan was a Professor of Clinical Law at George Washington University Law School until 1992, specializing in administrative law and general civil practice.
+She was a Professor of Clinical Law at George Washington University Law School until 1992, specializing in administrative law and general civil practice.
 She relocated to Sacramento in 1992 and clerked for the Honorable David Russell, United States Bankruptcy Court for the Eastern District.
 She subsequently served as an adjunct professor of law at the University of the Pacific, McGeorge School of Law until she joined Olson Hagel & Fishburn in 1998.

 She is a member of the Federal Bar Association, the California Political Attorneys Association and the Sacramento County Bar.